nigoroll/libvmod-dynamic/README.rst

 vmod-dynamic
 ============

-This branch is for varnish master (5.2 / 6.0)
+This branch is for varnish master (post 5.2 / 6.0)

 Description
 ===========